sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 ## <p align="center"> Enchanting

-You can now place multiple enchantments on equipment, scaling with every 150 magicka.
+You can now place multiple enchantments on equipment, scaling with every 100 magicka.

 - Staff enchanting: while you could enchant staves in vanilla, the result was a staff that only fired on touch range.
 Now any staff you enchant yourself fires at target.
 Rindirs Staffs now sell unenchanted staffs so you can enchant staffs with your own effects.
 Enchanted staffs may say touch or onstrike in the enchanting menu in some circumstances, but will be corrected once it has been enchanted.

-- Recharging enchantments - all weapons will now regain charge equal to 25% of your mysticism skill every ingame hour.
+- Recharging enchantments - your equipped weapon's enchantment will now regenerate charge slowly over time, like in Morrowind.
+The rate scales with your Mysticism skill, from the equivalent of a Petty soul per day for a Novice to a Common soul per day for a Master.
+If you are under the effect of the Ayleid Well spell, the rate of enchantment recharge will also be increased.

 - Soul Trap: Soul trap is a bit tedious to use.
 So to help reduce the tedium every time you cast soul trap on an enemy it will recharge the current weapon by 1%.
 When the enemy dies under the effect whether you have a soul gem or not it will recharge your current weapon by 5%.
 Soul trap when first cast on an enemy will feedback the level of the soul under your crosshair.